020 7099 6086

 Bear in mind that if there are other signs of the debt in your credit history - such as missed payments - this will also have an impact.

-Taking out a mortgage with a CCJ on your record could mean having to pay higher interest rates and being required to put up a larger upfront deposit too.
+Taking out a mortgage with credit issues or a CCJ on your record could mean having to pay higher interest rates.
+Bad credit mortgages may require a larger upfront deposit too.

 Conclusion: can you get a mortgage with a CCJ?